GPT-5.6 cost-efficient tier vs OpenAI's small-model workhorse · research snapshot July 12, 2026

 Final verdict

-GPT-5.6 Luna is the better capability choice.
-It leads the directly comparable official rows, offers more than twice the context and has a newer knowledge cutoff.
+GPT-5.6 Luna is now the stronger value choice.
+It leads the directly comparable official rows, offers more than twice the context, has a newer knowledge cutoff and is currently cheaper on standard API token rates.

-GPT-5.4 mini is the better efficiency choice.
-It costs 25% less on input and output, is designed for high-volume subagents and remains strong on multimodal and computer-use workflows.
+GPT-5.4 mini remains the latency and delegation choice.
+It is designed for high-volume subagents, runs fast and remains strong on multimodal and computer-use workflows.
 The OSWorld-Verified result is a reminder that a smaller model can be the right model for a fast interactive loop.

 Sources and methodology